GaryZ700/Haskell_Blog/blog1.md

 Fractional a => a
 </pre></code>

- As can be noted there are familiar types from other languages and other that are not quite as familar.
+ As can be noted there are familiar types from other languages and others that are not quite as familar.
 I will be delving into the details of each type below.

  ## Int, Float Double, & Bool
  There's not much to say about these types, they behave exactly as one would expect.
-Int are standard integers, floats are decimal values that are not quite as precise as doubles, but use less memory than doubles.
-Bools are true and false as one would expect.
+Int are standard integers, floats are decimal values that are not quite as precise as doubles, but use less memory.
+Bools are true and false as expected.

  ## Char
  Chars are the same as in C++, and are defined in the same manner, by a letter enclosed by single quotes.
 Ex. <code>'c'</code>.
-Using a list, strings of characters can be generated similar to how cstrings are arraies of chars.
+Using a list, strings of characters can be generated similar to how cstrings are arrays of chars.

  ## [a], Lists
 [a] represents a list in Haskell, and can be declared as follows, <code>list = [1, 2, 4, 5, 100]</code>.
 Lists are only allowed to contain elements of the same type, but can contain any data type so long as all of the elements are of the same type.
-Thus, <code>[2.2, 4.4, 8.8, 10]</code> would be a valid list since all values are Nums, while <code>[500, True, 200]</code> would be invalid since numbers and bools can not be mixed in the same list.
+Thus, <code>[2.2, 4.4, 8.8, 10]</code> would be a valid list since all values are numbers, while <code>[500, True, 200]</code> would be invalid since numbers and bools can not be mixed in the same list.

 Unlike most other programming languages, Haskell lists do not support indexing.
 Instead, Haskell makes use of matematical notation for interacting with lists using the colon operator.
-The list <code>[2]</code> can be built by using the following command, <code>1:[]</code>.
+The list <code>[2]</code> can be built by using the following command, <code>2:[]</code>.
 The colon also allows for appending to the start of a list, <code>1:[2]</code>.
 The colon operator can be repeated as many times as desired to create any valid list in one line, <code>1:2:3:4:100.1:2:[]</code>, and also to append any number of elements to the front of a list.
 Elements can be appended to a list using the <code>++</code> operator as follows, <code>[2, 1] ++ [-1]</code>.

 In order to access the start of a list, the head function must be used, <code>head [1, 2, 4, 5]</code> will return 1.
 To get the other elements in a list the tail function must be used, <code>tail [1, 2, 4, 5]</code>, which will return <code>[2, 4, 5]</code> on which head can be called again to acquire 2.
-Another function which can be called on a list is the length function, which returns the length of the list.
+Another function which can be called on a list is the length function, which returns the length of the list. <code>length [1,2,3]</code>

 Lists can be automatically created to contain a patterned set of values by using the following syntax:
-<pre><code>
-[1,2..10]
+<pre><code>[1,2..10]
 [1,4..10]
-[3,9..100]
-['a', 'b'..'z']
 </code></pre>
 Only two starting values can be provided to establish the pattern, followed by the double dots and the ending value for the list.

 ## [Char], String
 String can be written using double quotations simmilar to other languages, <code>"This is a Haskell String"</code>
 Strings in Haskell are considered to be lists of Chars, meaning that any list operation can also be applied to strings such as the ones that follow below:
-<pre><code> head "Cedar"
+<pre><code>head "Cedar"
 tail "Cedar"
 length "Birch"
 ['M', 'A', 'P', 'L', 'E']